Yotsugana: Modern kana usage

 An exception was permitted for regions that pronounced the four kana as three or four distinct sounds.
 After a 1986 update to the Gendai Kanazukai, the exception was replaced with a statement that the unified spelling was to be primarily used, but etymologically-correct spellings would still be permitted.

 Modern regional variants

-The following table shows some of the different realizations and mergers of the Yotsugana characters throughout Japan:
+The following table shows some of the differentiations among yotsugana characters expressed in regional dialects across Japan: